Osteopenia: Treatment

 The pharmaceutical treatment of osteopenia is controversial and more nuanced than well-supported recommendations for improved nutrition and weight-bearing exercise.
 The diagnosis of osteopenia in and of itself does not always warrant pharmaceutical treatment.
 Many people with osteopenia may be advised to follow risk prevention measures (as above).

 Risk of fracture guides clinical treatment decisions: the World Health Organization (WHO) Fracture Risk Assessment Tool (FRAX) estimates the probability of hip fracture and the probability of a major osteoporotic fracture (MOF), which could occur in a bone other than the hip.
 In addition to bone density (T-score), calculation of the FRAX score involves age, body characteristics, health behaviors, and other medical history.

 As of 2014, The National Osteoporosis Foundation (NOF) recommends pharmaceutical treatment for osteopenic postmenopausal women and men over 50 with FRAX hip fracture probability of >3% or FRAX MOF probability >20%.
 As of 2016, the American Association of Clinical Endocrinologists and the American College of Endocrinology agree.
 In 2017, the American College of Physicians recommended that clinicians use individual judgment and knowledge of patients' particular risk factors for fractures, as well as patient preferences, to decide whether to pursue pharmaceutical treatment for women with osteopenia over 65.

 Pharmaceutical treatment for low bone density includes a range of medications.
-Commonly used drugs include bisphosphonates (alendronate, risedronate, and ibandronate)—some studies show that decreased fracture risk and increased bone density after bisphosphonate treatment for osteopenia.
+Commonly used drugs include bisphosphonates (alendronate, risedronate, and ibandronate)—some studies show decreased fracture risk and increased bone density after bisphosphonate treatment for osteopenia.
 Other medications include selective estrogen receptor modulators (SERMs) (e.g., raloxifene), estrogens (e.g., estradiol), calcitonin, and parathyroid hormone-related protein analogues (e.g., abaloparatide, teriparatide).

 These drugs are not without risks.
 In this complex landscape, many argue that clinicians must consider a patient's individual risk of fracture, not simply treat those with osteopenia as equally at risk.
 A 2005 editorial in the Annals of Internal Medicine states "The objective of using osteoporosis drugs is to prevent fractures.
 This can be accomplished only by treating patients who are likely to have a fracture, not by simply treating T-scores."